taherelsheikh/FinTech/README.md

 #FinTech

-This is a machine learning tool created for FinTechs.
+This is a machine learning project created for FinTechs.
 It is designed to be used when they are planning on expanding internationally.

 ##How is this useful?